jsloan117/test-CI/README.md

 ## Platforms no longer being tested

 `Concourse`: While great because it's self hosted and feature rich, I don't have time to continue to try and figure out how to set this up.

-`Codeship`: I liked the idea of, but unfortunately on their basic/free tier Docker is not support and is a shame.

 `Shippable`: Is a very powerful platform but due to it being so powerful its some what complex and overkill for my needs.